Abi Summers

 This year, I didn’t take any holiday during the July or August because I wanted to say in Paris for the Olympics and Paralympic games - this was really a once in a lifetime opportunity for me.
 I don’t follow any sport enough to travel for them, and for at least the next eight years, they’re not going to be in Europe which would make getting there a lot more expensive.

 I’ve wrote an article on the cycle along the ViaRhôna, which I really loved.
 The weather was not in our favour, but I still had a great time.
+I think this is a great route for those who are new to bike packing.

 Saint-Paul-Trois-Châteaux